stock2shop/website/content/integrations/platforms/syspro.md

 ---

-## Once you’ve integrated syspro and your e-commerce website, you’ll be able to:
+## Once you’ve integrated SYSPRO and your e-commerce website, you’ll be able to:

 *   #### Sync inventory data